-- the place, date and time for the meeting
+- the place, date and time for the meeting.

-- the business of the meeting
+- the business of the meeting.

-- if a special resolution is being proposed, the exact wording of it
+- if a special resolution is being proposed, the exact wording of it.

-- any technology to be used in the meeting (if required)
+- any technology to be used in the meeting (if required).

 - if a member can appoint a proxy.

 Notices must be given to each member individually.
-This can be done by sending by post to their address, by fax, by email or via social media or community noticeboards.
-In addition to individual notice a corporation can also give notice in a manner which follows Aboriginal or Torres Strait Islander custom.
+This can be done by sending by post to their address, by fax, by email or via social media.
+In addition to individual notice a corporation can also give notice by way of publication in a newspaper in general circulation in the Katherine East region or in a manner which follows Aboriginal or Torres Strait Islander custom.